dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 :::moniker range=">= aspnetcore-8.0"

 A component's hosting model is set by its *render mode*, either at compile time or runtime, which is described with examples in <xref:blazor/fundamentals/render-modes>.
-We recommend waiting to read the *Render modes* article until after you've read the articles leading up to it, as it relies on an understanding of broader Blazor concepts.
+We recommend waiting to read the *Render modes* article until after you've read the articles leading up to it.
 The following table shows the primary considerations for setting the render mode to determine a component's hosting model.
 For static Blazor WebAssembly apps, all of the app's components are rendered on the client with the Blazor WebAssembly hosting model.

 :::moniker-end